sunetos/TextPlots.jl/README.md

          1                                                           19
 ```

-TextPlot.jl will attempt to generate a smart label for the graph based on the
+TextPlots.jl will attempt to generate a smart label for the graph based on the
 input function.
 If you supply a single-line function, the source of the function
 will be used as the label.
 If you supply a named function, the name of the
 function is used for the label.